-I’ve built several Elementor sites and have settled upon a set of plugins that I feel get the best out of the builder, both in terms of design and performance.
+Having built Elementor sites for several years I’ve settled upon a set of plugins that I feel get the best out of the builder, both in terms of design and performance.
 Here I’ll outline the plugins I use and my reasons why.

 Elementor Pro

-You won’t find this on the Add Plugin page as it requires a paid for licence, so to download it go to elementor.com.
+You won’t find this on the Add Plugin page as it requires a paid for licence, so to download it go to Elementor.

 Once you’ve paid and downloaded the plugin it’ll need to be manually installed.
 Instructions here.